Reference Lists (List of Values)

 }

-.SetNoSelectionValue(1) // set noselection value
+.SetNoSelectionValue(0) // set no selection value

-.AddItem(1, "Status 1") // add item
+.AddItem(1, "New York") // add item

 .DeleteItem(1) // delete item

-.UpdateItem(2, i => i.SetItemText("New item text").SetDescription("New item description").SetOrderIndex(100)) // update item
+.UpdateItem(2, i => i.SetItemText("London, UK").SetDescription("Updated description").SetOrderIndex(10)) // update item

 .DeleteAllItems(); // delete all items